Nikshinde7/flexbox-20-days/README.md

 # flexbox-20-days

-Day - 13
+Day - 14

-Flex-Nav

-We created a flexibleee navigation bar today with the help of mihty flexbox!!!

-1. Refreshed my learnings on how to make use of flex (shorthand for grow, shrink, basis) to align elements.
-2. Used media query to make an utterly responsive Navbar!!
+Reordering content when you hit a certain breakpoint

+Mobile content reordering with Flexbox

+Today we reordered the content when we hit a certain breakpoint(i.e 500px)

+1. Made use of bunch of flex props, such as order, flex-direction etc.
+2. Learned about how we can order/reorder the content with ease in flex